 Upload new locations

-If you need to add many new locations at once, you can upload a spreadsheet containing their definitions instead of creating each location individually.
-To create new locations in bulk, first go to Administration > Locations to open the locations index page.
+To add many new locations at once, you can upload a spreadsheet containing their details instead of creating each location individually.
+First, go to Program Info > Locations to open the location index.

-On this page, click on the gearbox and then click Export All to get an Excel template of all your existing locations.
+On this page, click on the gear icon and then click Download Blank Template to get an Excel template.

-Edit the Excel file by replacing the list of existing locations with the new locations you'd like to upload.
+Edit the Excel file by adding the list of locations you'd like to upload.

 - You can enter multiple Tags separated by commas, for example: "Hospital, School".
 These need to already exist in your site.